-Macquarie has established various systems and controls to prevent and manage conflicts of interest, many of which are outlined in Macquarie's policies in relation to conflicts of interest, investment research, personal investments, gifts and entertainment, outside business activities, allocations of financial products, personal relationships in the workplace and political contributions.
+Macquarie has established various systems and controls to prevent and manage conflicts of interest, many of which are outlined in Macquarie's policies in relation to conflicts of interest, information barriers and confidentiality, investment research, personal investments, gifts and entertainment, outside business activities, allocations of financial products, personal relationships in the workplace and political contributions.
 Conflict checks are required prior to entering into certain business arrangements.